Salp: History

 The incursion of a large number of salps (Salpa fusiformis) into the North Sea in 1920 led to a failure of the Scottish herring fishery.

 Oceanographic importance

-A reason for the success of salps is how they respond to phytoplankton blooms.
+A reason for the success of salps is how fast they respond to phytoplankton blooms.
 When food is plentiful, salps can quickly bud off clones, which graze on the phytoplankton and can grow at a rate that is probably faster than that of any other multicellular animal, quickly stripping the phytoplankton from the sea.
 But if the phytoplankton is too dense, the salps can clog and sink to the bottom.
 During these blooms, beaches can become slimy with mats of salp bodies, and other planktonic species can experience fluctuations in their numbers due to competition with the salps.

 Sinking fecal pellets and bodies of salps carry carbon to the seafloor, and salps are abundant enough to have an effect on the ocean's biological pump.
 Consequently, large changes in their abundance or distribution may alter the ocean's carbon cycle, and potentially play a role in climate change.